Introduction to reinforcement learning

 Although Monte Carlo methods can update value estimates based on interactions with the environment, a more common approach in reinforcement learning is to use Temporal-Difference (TD) methods.
 This approach combines ideas from Monte Carlo estimation and dynamic programming.

-3. Pick action $a$ according to $\pi$ (and any exploratory policy).
+according to (and any exploratory policy). - Send

 The next cell provides an implementation of Q-learning.